Skip to content

 </phpunit>

-If you want to have your own file to include other deprecations, like third party ones, you can create your own file and call it like this:
+If you want to report other deprecations, like third party ones, you can create your own deprecations file and call it like this:

 phpunit: